vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

       [Node]
       type=master
       ```
+8. Start the X-Road services.

 ## Slave installation
 1. Install security server packages using the normal installation procedure. `nginx` or `xroad-jetty` packages  are not
    required for slave nodes, but the admin graphical user interface (which requires these packages) can be handy for
    diagnostics.
 It should be noted that changing a slave's configuration via the admin gui is not possible.
-2. Stop the xroad services
+2. Stop the xroad services.
 3. Create a separate PostgreSQL instance for the serverconf database (see database replication setup setup for details) **FIXME: link**
-  * Change /etc/db.properties to point to the separate database instance and change password to match the one defined in the master database.
+  * Change `/etc/db.properties` to point to the separate database instance and change password to match the one defined in the master database.
-4. Set up SSH between master and slave (the slave must be able to access /etc/xroad via ssh)
+4. Set up SSH between the master and the slave (the slave must be able to access `/etc/xroad` via ssh)
-  * Create an SSH keypair for xroad user and copy the public key to the master (/home/xroad-slave/.ssh/authorized keys)
+  * Create an SSH keypair for `xroad` user and copy the public key to authorized keys of the master node
+  (`/home/xroad-slave/.ssh/authorized_keys`)
 5. Set up state synchronization using rsync+ssh
    * See Configuring replication with rsync over ssh **FIXME: link**
    * Make the inital synchronization between the master and the slave.